Boole-Digital/portkey-client/README.md

 ## 📄 License

-MIT © Your Company Name – Use at your own risk.
+MIT © Boole Digital – Use at your own risk.
 Experimental software; audit pending.

 ---